Manuel Lezama Leguizamón Sagarminaga: Family and youth

 The Lezama family is among the oldest in Vascongadas, traced back to the 12th century; one branch settled in Biscay.
-Some of its representatives rose to high posts in Madrid; the Biscay branch, apart from having been among largest landholders in the region, specialized as merchants and were army suppliers.
+Some of its representatives rose to high posts in Madrid; The Biscay branch, apart from having been among the largest landholders in the region, specialized as merchants and were army suppliers.
 The great-grandfather of Manuel, Juan Antonio de Lezama Jugo, was the first one to call himself Lezama Leguizamón; the surname incorporated the name of a related distinguished branch, which was about to extinguish.
 The grandfather of Manuel, Gregorio Lezama Leguizamón Eguia (1781–1857), was the one who transformed the family into business tycoons.
-Though one of the largest terratenientes in Biscay, he turned major protagonist of industrial revolution in the province.
-Initially owner of an ironworks mill, he engaged in industrial-scale iron mining, made possible thanks to introduction of Bessemer converters and the richest vein of iron ore in Europe, located in Biscay.
+Though one of the largest terratenientes in Biscay, he turned major protagonist of the industrial revolution in the province.
+Initially owner of an ironworks mill, he engaged in industrial-scale iron mining, made possible thanks to the introduction of Bessemer converters and the richest vein of iron ore in Europe, located in Biscay.
 In the mid-19th century he obtained a number of mining concessions and in the 1850s formed an emergent new social class of industrial moguls.

 The youngest son of Gregorio, Manuel Lezama Leguizamón Aldama (1817–1884), inherited part of the family business and developed it further on.
 He kept obtaining new mining concessions, counted among “destacados miembros de las élites bilbaína” and owned one of the most successful industrial conglomerates in Biscay.
 He married María Concepción Sagarminaga Zabala, descendant to a less affluent, but prestigious Basque family.
 The couple had two sons, Manual born as the older one.
-Nothing is known about his early education; later he was prepared to take over the family business and at unspecified time, though most likely in the early 1880s, he studied law and was later referred to as "abogado".
+Nothing is known about his early education; later he was prepared to take over the family business and at an unspecified time, though most likely in the early 1880s, he studied law and was later referred to as "abogado".
 Following the death of their father, Manuel and Luis set up Hijos de Lezama Leguizamón company, which owned the family business; The brothers inherited 101 ha, most of which went to Manuel.

-In 1892 Manuel married María de la Soledad Ampuero y del Río (1871-1938).
+In 1892 Manuel married María de la Soledad Ampuero y del Río (1871).-1938).
 She was daughter to a landholder and Carlist politician, longtime member of the provincial diputacion and a Biscay personality, José María Ampuero Jáuregui, also heiress to 530 ha in Biscay.
 The couple initially settled at the Lezama estate in Etxebarri, which was eventually inherited by Manuel.
 Later they moved to Calle de Estufa in Bilbao, though they used to spend summers at the Ampuero estate in Durango.
 They had no children.
 The best-known of Manuel's relatives was his younger brother Luis Lezama Leguizamón Sagarminaga, who was also an entrepreneur who in the early 1930s served as the provincial Carlist leader in Biscay.
 Manuel's nephews served as requeté during the Civil War and Fernando Lezama Leguizamón Zuazola was active in Carlism until the late 1960s.
 Manuel's brother-in-law, José Joaquín Ampuero y del Río, was a Basque business tycoon and Traditionalist politician.